Skip to main content

 Paid

-As part of the course, we well create a nearly complete clone of pypi.org in FastAPI.
-We'll learn how to use SQLAlchemy, HTML templates, static files, and even deploy our app to a Linux VM in the cloud.
+As part of the curriculum, we will build a near-complete clone of pypi.org using FastAPI.
+In this process, you'll gain proficiency in utilizing SQLAlchemy, managing HTML templates, serving static files, and deploying your application to a Linux VM in the cloud.

 • Building a basic FastAPI application

-• Using server-side dynamic HTML templates such as Jinja2 and Chameleon
+• Utilizing server-side dynamic HTML templates like Jinja2 and Chameleon

-• Centralizing look & feel as well as structural items with a layout HTML template
+• Centralizing design elements with a layout HTML template

-• Serving static files from FastAPI (such as images and CSS files)
+• Serving static files such as images and CSS from FastAPI

-• Using the view model design pattern to help with data exchange in FastAPI
+• Implementing the view model design pattern for efficient data exchange in FastAPI

-• Create HTML forms accepting user input and doing validation
+• Creating HTML forms with user input and validation mechanisms

-• Deploy your FastAPI app to a Linux cloud VM
+• Deploying your FastAPI application to a Linux cloud VM

 This is a demo lesson (10:00 remaining)